 Our Members

-Martha D. (Joslin) England founded Capt.
-John Joslin Jr. Chapter in Leominster on November 14, 1901.
+Martha D. (Joslin) England founded Captain John Joslin, Jr,.
+Chapter, NSDAR, in Leominster, Massachusetts, on November 14, 1901.
 In continuous operation since then, meetings are held on the first Saturday of the month at 1:30 p.m., unless otherwise noted.
 Members hail from the surrounding towns of Ashburnham, Bolton, Clinton, Fitchburg, Gardner, Lancaster, Lunenburg, Princeton, Sterling, and Westminster, among others.

 Our chapter's activities include the following: